Australia to spend $813M to address Indigenous disadvantage

 Pat Turner, the Northern Territory-based Indigenous chief executive officer of the National Aboriginal Community-Controlled Health Organisation, welcomed the compensation, which was recommended in 1997 by a government inquiry into the Stolen Generations.

-“Many of our people have passed, including my mother, so it’s a sad day for those who have passed, but it’s a good day for those who have survived,” Turner told Australian Broadcasting Corp.
-Turner's mother Emma Turner had been taken from her own mother in the 1920s and they didn't reunite until the 1970s.
+“Many of our people have passed, including my mother, so it’s a sad day for those who have passed, but it’s a good day for those who have survived,” Turner said.
+Turner’s mother Emma Turner had been taken from her own mother in the 1920s and they didn’t reunite until the 1970s.

 “It will never replace growing up with family, you can never replace that,” she added.
 “I hope this will give some relief to the survivors of the Stolen Generations.”